wpilibsuite/sphinxext-rediraffe/README.md

 1. Make sure `rediraffe_branch` and `rediraffe_redirects` are set in conf.py.
 2. Run the `rediraffecheckdiff` builder.

+### Auto Redirect builder
+For convenience, the auto redirect builder can be used to automatically add renamed files to your redirects file.
+Simply run the `rediraffewritediff` builder.

+Note: The auto redirect builder only works with a configuration file.
+Note: Deleted files cannot be added to your redirects file automatically.

 ## Options
 These values are placed in the conf.py of your sphinx project.